Program in Gender and Sexuality Studies has a long and rich history at Princeton.

 Introductory Course

 Our introductory course provides a historically and theoretically nuanced overview of approaches to studying gender and sexuality, and our seminars offer focused considerations of more thematic areas of study.
-By emphasizing a rigorous interdisciplinary perspective in our teaching and research, GSS faculty equip students with a range of analytical and methodological skills.
+By emphasizing a rigorous interdisciplinary perspective in our teaching and research, GSS faculty equip students with a range of analytical and methodological skills (GSS 201 is normally offered in the spring semester).

 Meredith Miller Memorial Lecture